agboola01/agboola01/README.md

 # 📊 Data Scientist | 🤖 Machine Learning Engineer
 Welcome to my GitHub profile!
 I am a passionate and driven Data Scientist and Machine Learning Engineer with a strong foundation in mathematics, statistics.
-Over the years, I've honed my skills through numerous projects,competitions and collaborations, and I'm always excited to take on new challenges and opportunities.
+Over the years, I've honed my skills through numerous projects,competitions and collaborations,ive help quite number of foreign students with analytics assignment, and I'm always excited to take on new challenges and opportunities.
 - 📈 **Data Scientist** with + 2 years  of experience in extracting actionable insights from data.
 - 🤖 **Machine Learning Engineer** skilled in building and deploying scalable ML models.
 - 🎓 **Lifelong Learner**: Constantly expanding my knowledge and skill set through courses, certifications,  hands-on projects and competitions.